bohendo/blog-content/diary/kareri-lake.md

 *Shantanu gazing up at the mountains we wanted to approach tomorrow.
 Our guide told us that there are two good routes up the mountain.
 The snow path begins at the blue arrow and takes a steep zig-zag up towards the blue X. This one would be hard to climb without proper ice-climbing gear like crampons & an ice axe.
 If we slip & fall, we'd slide all the way down the steep snow slide back to the blue arrow.
 The boulder path begins near the red arrow and passes by a rock-slide zone around the red exclamation point & continues up towards the red X. Chumun said this one would be easier as long we don't trigger a rock slide.*

 ![Ridge above Kareri Lake](/ipfs/QmNaVhLEkkcS24oc9diWvxfXt8cGu84LpbRkvCHZjzeoHj) *We sat behind a fallen tree & enjoyed a beautiful sunset shining through some misty clouds.
 Chumun lit a small campfire for us with some pieces of golden oak laying around: very heavy & hard wood that burns hot for a long time.
 He told us stories of all the animals he's hunted in the mountains: almost everything besides a leopard.
-We caught a glimpse of a jungly desi murgha: a wild Indian chicken & saw it's tracks on our way back down to camp.*
+We caught a glimpse of a jungly desi murgha: a wild Indian chicken & saw it's tracks in the snow on our way back down to camp.*

 Camp was crowded this evening, not much room around the campfire.
 Shantanu & Chumun tried to dry their socks by the fire but they both burnt holes in them, oops.
 I'm glad I was too lazy to try to dry my own socks.